Original Issuance Date: July 10, 1975

 - Analyzing management reports to monitor and anticipate changes in extramural support programs.

-- Developing fringe benefit cost rates to be used in grant proposals.
+- Assisting institutions in developing extramural support fringe benefit cost rates to be used in grants, cooperative agreements, and sponsored contracts.

 - Maintaining oversight responsibility for development and negotiation of indirect cost reimbursement rates.